 offered to cover all veterinary care, regardless of cost, to ensure that Joe would survive.
 During Joe’s first two weeks at Aloma Jancy Animal Hospital, the veterinary staff clipped, cleaned, and bandaged Joe’s numerous wounds and treated him with heavy pain medications and antibiotics to eliminate infection and stabilize Joe for surgery.
 Once Joe was healthy enough for surgery, Save a Life Pet Rescue transferred him to two other veterinary hospitals, where Joe underwent specialized procedures to close his wounds and repair extensive muscle and tissue damage to his legs.
 Altogether, Save a Life Pet Rescue spent over $6,000 bringing Joe back to a healthy, happy state.

-Given Joe’s horrifying start at life, SAL worked tirelessly to find Joe the perfect, loving, forever home upon recovery from his injuries.
+Given Joe’s horrifying start at life, Save a Life Pet Rescue worked tirelessly to find Joe the perfect, loving, forever home upon recovery from his injuries.
 By the end of February 2013, a wonderful family adopted Joe.
 Joe is currently making the most of his second chance at life, sharing lots of love, fun, and happiness with his new family.
 Most importantly, Joe will never worry about being a bait dog again.